Hereditarily indecomposable continua as generic mathematical structures: Introduction

 In this work we are primarily interested in hereditarily indecomposable continua, namely the pseudo-arc and the pseudo-solenoids.
 At the very end of the paper~\cite{IS06}, Irwin and Solecki suggest to realize the universal pseudo-solenoid as a projective Fraïssé limit similarly to the pseudo-arc, extending the work of Rogers~\cite{Rogers70}.
 This was done by Irwin in his thesis~\cite{Irwin07}, mentioning a possibility of extending his result to other pseudo-solenoids.
 This is what we do in the present paper directly, without using pre-spaces.

-First, we develop a robust approximate framework for Fraïssé theory, extending both the classical and projective Fraïssé theory, that is also suitable for working directly with continuous maps between metrizable compacta.
+We develop a robust approximate framework for Fraïssé theory, extending both the classical and projective Fraïssé theory, that is also suitable for working directly with continuous maps between metrizable compacta.
 Then we reprove the Fraïssé-theoretic characterization of the pseudo-arc in our framework to demonstrate it, and we realize every $P$-adic pseudo-solenoid (for any set of primes $P$) as a Fraïssé limit of a suitable category of continuous surjections on the circle.
-Moreover, we consider the abstract Banach–Mazur game and the notion of generic object introduced by Krawczyk and the second author~\cite{KK21} for finitely generated structres and later generalized by the second author~\cite{Kubis22} to arbitrary categories.
+Moreover, we consider the abstract Banach–Mazur game and the notion of generic object introduced by Krawczyk and the second author~\cite{KK21} for finitely generated structures and later generalized by the second author~\cite{Kubis22} to arbitrary categories.
 Since every Fraïssé limit is a generic object and a generic object is unique, this gives yet another characterization of the pseudo-arc and of the pseudo-solenoids.

-Our theory culminates in the complete classification of generic continua, over full non-trivial subcategories of polyhedra with continuous surjections: The pseudo-arc and the universal pseudo-solenoid (see Theorem~\ref{thm:polyhedra} below).
+Our theory culminates in the complete classification of generic continua over full non-trivial subcategories of polyhedra with continuous surjections: the pseudo-arc and the universal pseudo-solenoid (see Theorem~\ref{thm:polyhedra} below).
 We also show that playing the Banach--Mazur game with arbitrary surjections between a fixed class of non-degenerate Peano continua, the second player has a strategy leading to the pseudo-arc (see Theorem~\ref{thm:generic_Peano} below).